 Credit card scams are very common in Guatemala.
 If you withdraw money from an ATM, there is always a chance of your card being skimmed.

 It happened to us on our first ‘over the ocean’ trip.
 We didn’t even notice it until we got a call from VISA informing us of suspicious withdrawals on different locations.
-It initially gave us quite a scare but after some hassle including multiple phone calls, emails and filling in forms, they took care of everything and their insurance paid us back.
+It initially gave us quite a scare but after some hassle including multiple phone calls, mails and filling in forms, they took care of everything and their insurance paid us back.

 Always keep an alternative card safe so you can use that one in case yours gets compromised.

 Withdrawing money inside a bank takes time

 First of all, it is very normal that a tough looking guy holding a massive shotgun is guarding the entrance of the facility.
 It can feel intimidating in the beginning, but if you travel longer in central and south America you get kind of used to it after a while.

 Secondly, don’t expect it to be a walk in the park to get your money.
 Sometimes we waited a long time in line just to get a straight “No!”
 Or a “no es possible” without further explanation.

 In other cases, the clerk had to call a colleague to consult what to do.
 In most cases we had to hand over our ID and an extra proof of identification like a drivers license.
 Often a call to the bank manager was necessary and sometimes even a call to our bank seemed to be required, which was closed due to the time difference.